 About ten Lakh buyers invest each year with the dream of owning a house.

-Real estate industry committees CREDAI and NAREDCO said the implementation of this bill will bring paradigm change in the way Indian real estate functions.
+Real estate industry committees CREDAI and NAREDCO said the implementation of this bill will bring a paradigm change in the way Indian real estate functions.
 They expect property demand to increase, but the supply may be affected in the short term.

 "It will bring a paradigm shift in the real estate sector.
 It will protect the buyers who have bought apartments in the past.
 The regulator under the RERA should find ways to help current projects and provide relief to homebuyers," NAREDCO Chairman Rajeev Talwar said.